-This analysis addresses the market position and feasibility of the senior-restricted, 85-unit John Sparks Manor affordable senior-restricted apartment property in Union City, Fulton County, Georgia, following its proposed acquisition and renovation.
+This analysis addresses the market position and feasibility of the senior-restricted, 76-unit Gene Miller Manor affordable senior-restricted apartment property in Union City, Fulton County, Georgia, following its proposed acquisition and renovation.
 The subject project is part of the larger 500-acre Christian City campus that offers various rental housing choices for seniors, including independent living, assisted living and nursing care, as well as housing and services for children.

-John Sparks Manor currently operates under the guidelines of the U.S. Department of Housing and Urban Development's (HUD) Section 8 program with a Housing Assistance Payments (HAP) contract available for all units that enables tenants to pay 30% of their adjusted gross incomes to rent.
+Gene Miller Manor currently operates under the guidelines of the U.S. Department of Housing and Urban Development's (HUD) Section 8 program with a Housing Assistance Payments (HAP) contract available for all units that enables tenants to pay 30% of their adjusted gross incomes to rent.
 According to management, the subject is currently, and typically, fully occupied with a lengthy waiting list.

-The subject project will be acquired and renovated using the Low-Income Housing Tax Credit (LIHTC) program and will target households with incomes of up to 60% of the Area Median Income (AMI) under Tax Credit program guidelines.
-The existing Section 8 HAP contract will remain in place for all 85 units throughout renovations and once renovations are complete, and all tenants will continue to qualify for residency with incomes of up to 50% of AMI.
+The subject project will be acquired and renovated using the Low-Income Housing Tax Credit (LIHTC) program and will target households with incomes of up to 50% and 60% of the Area Median Income (AMI) under Tax Credit program guidelines.
+The existing Section 8 HAP contract will remain in place for all 76 units throughout renovations and once renovations are complete, and all tenants will continue to qualify for residency with incomes of up to 50% of AMI.

 The subject is one of four senior-restricted properties on the Christian City campus that houses very low-income seniors.
-The other three properties, Larry Moore Manor, Garden Terrace and Gene Miller Manor, are situated within 0.4 miles of each other along Lester Road.
+The other three properties, Larry Moore Manor, Garden Terrace and John Sparks Manor, are situated within 0.4 miles of each other along Lester Road.
 All will be acquired by National Church Residences and then renovated.
-Only John Sparks Manor is considered in this report.
+Only Gene Miller Manor is considered in this report.

-The current collected Section 8 one-bedroom contract rent is \$923.
-The proposed contract rent for the renovated one-bedroom units is \$1,100.
+The current collected Section 8 one-bedroom contract rents are \$774 for studios and \$823 for one-bedroom units.
+The proposed contract rents for the renovated studio and one-bedroom units are \$1,000 and \$1,075, respectively.